 - Warm Spiced Red Kuri Squash & Orange Soup with Cinnamon Harissa

-- French Pumpkin Soup with Green Onion & Parsley Persillade (coming soon)
+- French Pumpkin Soup with Green Onion & Parsley Persillade (in the works)

-- Pumpkin Tomatillo Ginger Bisque with Garlic Chevre Crema & Cilantro Lime Oil (coming soon)
+- Pumpkin Tomatillo Ginger Bisque with Garlic Chevre Crema & Cilantro Lime Oil (in the works)

-- Roasted Butternut Squash Soup with Parsley Scallion Oil & Frizzled Onions (coming soon)
+- Roasted Butternut Squash Soup with Parsley Scallion Oil & Frizzled Onions (in the works)

 - Gratin of Pumpkin, Rice & Cheese (PNP)